jacksontyren/Azure-SOC/README.md

 # Architecture Before Hardening / Security Controls
 <img src="https://github.com/jacksontyren/Azure-SOC-/assets/121649532/4d57b6f4-0489-41ac-9b43-8d339703ac57" height="80%" width="80%"/>
 <br />
-<p>This architecture represents the insecure state of the system prior to implementing security controls.
-It was completely exposed to the internet, with both Network Security Groups and built-in firewalls set to allow all traffic.
-Access control rules were created to allow unrestricted communication between network endpoints.
-In addition, all other resources were deployed with public endpoints visible to the internet, without using any Private Endpoints
+<p>This system architecture depicts the vulnerable condition of the system before the implementation of security measures.
+At this stage, the system was entirely accessible from the internet, and both Network Security Groups and inherent firewalls were configured to permit all types of traffic.
+Access control rules were established, facilitating unrestricted communication among network endpoints.
+Moreover, all remaining resources were deployed with publicly visible endpoints to the internet as well.
 </p>
   <br/>
 <br />